ExHammer/hammer/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `hammer` to your list of dependencies in `mix.exs`:
+Hammer is [available in Hex](https://hex.pm/packages/hammer), the package can be installed by adding `hammer` to your list of dependencies in `mix.exs`:

 ```elixir